tiangolo/dockerswarm.rocks/docs/traefik-technical-details.md

 ### Consul leader

-In this Docker Compose stack we define a single Consul leader named `consul-leader`, that is able to self-elect as a leader (`-boostrap`), and tries to join another consul replica by the name `consul-replica`.
+In this Docker Compose stack we define a single Consul leader named `consul-leader`, that is able to self-elect as a leader (`-boostrap`).

-In reality, `consul-replica` is a service with multiple replicas, but each one of them will contact `consul-leader`, so, they will all end up exchanging their IP addresses and being able to synchronize.
+There is also `consul-replica`, a service with multiple replicas.
+Each one of them will contact `consul-leader`, so, they will all end up exchanging their IP addresses and being able to synchronize (including the leader, once the replicas send him their data).

-It's configured to listen to the first internal private IP address by using the environment variable `CONSUL_BIND_INTERFACE` listening on the first "ethernet" (virtual) interface `eth0`.
+`consul-leader` is configured to listen to the first internal private IP address by using the environment variable `CONSUL_BIND_INTERFACE` listening on the first "ethernet" (virtual) interface `eth0`.

 It is attached to the `default` network to be able to talk to the other `consul-replica` service (of multiple replica containers) and to the external network `traefik-public`, to be able to expose its web user interface with Traefik.